Approved by the Board of Trustees of Rockland Community College on January 5, 2006. Amended on October 28, 2024.

 The grievant may appeal the determination and/or the sanctions.
 The appeal should be made promptly, and should be in writing to the President or the President’s designee, who shall review the determination and affirm, deny, modify, or recommend reconsideration of the matter.

 The individual charged may also appeal the determination or sanctions.
-The appeal should be made within 14 days, must be in writing, and should be made to the President or the President’s designee, who will review the determination and affirm, deny, modify, or recommend reconsideration of the matter.
+The appeal should be made within fourteen (14) days, must be in writing, and should be made to the President or the President’s designee, who will review the determination and affirm, deny, modify, or recommend reconsideration of the matter.
 The President is the final appeal.

 Conclusion

-Complaints of harassment or discrimination require sensitivity to the interests of members of the College community and those involved in the process.
-Just as it is important to recognize that those subjected to discrimination and harassment must have someone and somewhere to turn for assistance, so it is important to realize that unsubstantiated or malicious charges may seriously affect the reputations, careers, or personal lives of the individuals charged with such conduct.
+those subjected to discrimination and harassment must have someone and somewhere to turn for assistance, so it is important to realize that unsubstantiated or malicious charges may seriously affect the reputations, careers, or personal lives of the individuals charged with such conduct.
 The College will take action against anyone who uses the process abusively or as a way to gain advancement, to excuse poor job performance, or to settle personal differences.

 All complaints will be handled with concern for the confidentiality of all parties involved and to the fullest extent possible, and consistent with administering the policy, all information gathered will be kept confidential and retained in a separate file.

 The underlying goal of this policy is education and resolution, not discipline or sanction.
-The College is committed to increasing everyone’s level of understanding of and sensitivity about appropriate conduct.
-Where there are no changes in the charged person’s conduct, the College will take prompt corrective action.
+The College is committed to increasing everyone’s level of understanding of and sensitivity about

 Nothing in this policy is intended to prevent a person from pursuing their rights under any existing College procedure or from pursuing any federal, state or local remedies.